lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/Rapport.md

 Postman is really useful to see what happens between the client and the server.

+### Step 3: Reverse proxy with apache (static configuration)

+This step is on the branch **fb-apache-reverse-proxy**

+We will add a reverse proxy here, it's a good thing for security.

+You have to change server configuration files to do this.
+These files are in conf/sites-available/ , you have to edit 001-reverse-proxy.conf to change configuration. **BE CAREFUL**, it's hardcoded so you have to verify which IP is used by docker.
+(You can use : docker inspect **name** | grep -i ipaddress).

+To resolve DNS problem, you have to change, on your computer, in /etc/hosts (for macOS) and add **yourDockerHostIPaddress** demo.res.ch

+### To try and run :

+We have a Dockerfie, you have to be in the main repository.

+To build the image :

+- docker build -t res/apache_php ./docker-images/apache-php-image/
+- docker build -t res/express_animals ./docker-images/express-image/
+- docker build -t res/apache_rp ./docker-images/apache-reverse-proxy/

+To run :

+- docker run -d --name apache_static res/apache_php
+- docker run -d --name express_dynamic res/express_animals
+- docker inspect apache_static | grep -i ipaddress
+- docker inspect express_dynamic | grep -i ipaddress

+And change IP in the configuration file.

+- docker run -d -p 8080:80 res/apache_rp

+To verify, you can use your browser. (demo.res.ch:8080 (website) or demo.res.ch:8080/api/animals/ (animals array))

 ### Step 4: AJAX requests with JQuery

 This step is on the branch **fb-ajax-jquery**